Warning! This superhero monologue will kick start your blog and if your lucky, you might even get super powers.

 Just because it’s normal for a blog to start off slow and lumber around like Hodor, doesn’t mean yours has too as well.

 Through the annals of blogistry (blogging history) no man has ever done the impossible…But that’s not you, is it?
 You are not the average white male named John Smith.
-No. Your name is Barry Allen and you were struck by lightning, you are the fastest man alive and you will get this blog off to a quick start.
+No. Your name is Barry Allen and you were struck by lightning, you are the fastest man alive and you are going to save the world….

-OK, maybe you’re not Barry Allen, (I really need to keep him off my keyboard) but you are still a shining whimsical unicorn that can succeed where most fail.
+OK, maybe you’re not Barry Allen, (I really need to keep him off my keyboard) but you are still a shining whimsical unicorn that can succeed where most fail, so maybe when you start your blog a few people will actually read it.
+Funny joke right?

 Essentially what that boils down to is stone cold hard work.
 But aside from the hard work, a lot of begging, crying, typing, sorcery and pintrest.